 18. Zion National Park, Utah

 The Zion National Park is a must-see for anyone interested in hiking and scenery.
 The park boasts a number of iconic hiking routes, like the Angels Landing trail, which takes you to the top of a cliff with incredible views.

 The easiest way to get to Zion National Park is to fly to St. George Municipal Airport.
 From there, you can rent a car and drive to the park, which will take about an hour.

 If you’re coming from further afield, you can fly into the Salt Lake City International Airport and drive from there.
-This route will take you about five hours, but you do get to see plenty of gorgeous Utah along the way.
+This route will take about five hours, but you will see plenty of gorgeous Utah along the way.